adulau/napkin-text-analysis/README.md

   -f F          file to analyse
-  -t T          maximum value for the top list (default is 100) -1 is no limit -s            display the overall statistics (default is False) -o O          output format (default is csv), json -l L          language used for the analysis (default is en) --verbatim    Don't use the lemmatized form, use verbatim. (default is the
+  -t T          maximum value for the top list (default is 100) -1 is no limit -s            display the overall statistics (default is False) -o O          output format (default is csv), json, readable -l L          language used for the analysis (default is en) --verbatim    Don't use the lemmatized form, use verbatim. (default is the
                 lematized form)